PhantomMaa/AppActivePro/docs/en/details/demo.md

 ### Step

-1. Run `sh run.sh` in the `appactive-demo` module to start all applications
+1. Run `sh run-nacos-quick.sh` in the `appactive-demo` module to start all applications
 2. Bind hosts: `127.0.0.1 demo.appactive.io`, and then visit `http://demo.appactive.io/buyProduct?r_id=2000` to see how it works
-3. Run `sh cut.sh` in the `appactive-portal` module to switch flow.
+3. Run `sh cut.sh NACOS appactiveDemoNamespaceId` in the `appactive-portal` module to switch flow.
 It should be noted that the writing-forbidden rules of this demo are hard-coded.
 If you want to change the range, you need to calculate the writing-forbidden rules and the next-routing rules, and then execute the flow switch.

-> If you plan to stop the experience, you can proceed: `cd appactive-demo` -> `docker-compose down`
+> If you plan to stop the experience, you can proceed: `cd appactive-demo` -> `sh quit.sh`

+If you want to experience demo directly， please visit [demo site](http://demo.appactive.io/)

 ## Build From Source